sammccauley117/urban-sound-classification/README.md

 # Urban Sound Classification
 This repository is for my first Kaggle challenge.
-The link to the original dataset can be found [here](https://www.kaggle.com/papeloto/urban-sound-feature-extraction-knn).
-The dataset has more than 8000 classified sound-bites or urban sounds.
+The original dataset has more than 8000 classified sound-bites of urban sounds.
 There are 10 different classifications:

 1. Air conditioner
 1. Car horn